berachain/monobera/apps/dex/README.md

 #### Commands

-Make sure to install and build packages from root of the project before running this from `apps/dex`
+Make sure to install and build packages from the root of the project before running this from `apps/dex`

 Monobera requires node 18+